soleimani2020/02-Cplusplus-Projects-Portfolio/core2/algorithms/bit_manipulation/README.md

 - ✅ Object-oriented C++ design (`BitManipulator` class)
 - ✅ Set, clear, toggle, and check specific bits
 - ✅ Print the current value of the number
-- ✅ Works with any non-negative integer
+- ✅ Works with any non-negative integer.